UO-SCRUMthing/AddressBook/README.md

 ### GUI Files

-__AddressBookGUI.java__ is the main GUI class that manages creating menus, populating lists, displaying contacts, interpreting user input.
+__AddressBookGUI.java__ is the main GUI class that manages creating menus, populating lists, displaying contacts, and interpreting user input.

 __AddressDetailPanel.java__ is the class the manages displaying the actual contact information and being able to edit each contact on the fly.